DanielOkhman/Daniel-Okhman/README.md

 ## Objective

-My journey in math and science has led me to develop a passion for Engineering, and I am now eager to transition into this field, specifically aiming to join a team as an Electrical Engineer.
+My journey in math and science has led me to develop a passion for Engineering, and I am now eager to transition into this field, aiming to join a team as an Electrical Engineer.

 ---